 - Experience in large programmes.
 USA was scored 9 points because as a single state it gets 1 point less than an organisation.
-NATO adjustment due to experience in mainly military operations.
+NATO adjustment is due to experience in mainly military operations.

 - Versatility.
 USA was scored 9 points because as a single state it gets 1 point less than an organisation.
-NATO adjustment due to lack of versatility and focus on military operations only.
+NATO adjustment is again due to lack of versatility and focus on military operations only.
 That however may change in the future.

 As far as the USA is concerned, the main obstacle here are the American voters.
-They are unlikely to agree to constrain their personal and national freedom, and see the USA as just one of the nations within such a federation.
+They are unlikely to agree to constrain their personal and national freedom and see the USA as just one of the nations within such a federation.
 It is enough to mention the futility of imposing any sensible gun control in the USA, to see that this option is rather unlikely.

 Additionally, let’s remind ourselves that the key question is, which organisation is potentially the best one to control the risk stemming from AI when it achieves the status of Superintelligence and ultimately becomes a Technological Singularity.
-But Superintelligence is only one of the existential risks that need to be mitigated.
+Additionally, Superintelligence is only one of the existential risks that need to be mitigated.
 Therefore, any organisation that we choose to act on behalf of the whole Humanity must be capable of dealing with other risks too, including the Global Political and Social risks.
 The EU seems to fulfil these conditions best.

 - Nearly uniform human values and legal system

 - A wide spectrum of activities comparable with the UN

 - A lot of experience in large international projects, like the accession of 10 eastern and central European countries on 1.5.2004.

 - Significant financial and material resources

 - A system extending beyond a typical confederation, with the president (President of the Council of Ministers), the Government (the EU Commission), the prime-minister (the President of the EU Commission) and the Parliament (the European Union Parliament)